 Our Students Learn to Love Learning

-The Forge School is proud to be Cognia accredited.
-With Cognia’s standards-based protocols and holistic approach to accreditation and certification, we have confidence The Forge School’s students will be empowered to succeed in their studies the moment they step onto campus.
+Embark at The Forge is proud to be Cognia accredited.
+With Cognia’s standards-based protocols and holistic approach to accreditation and certification, we have confidence our students will be empowered to succeed in their studies the moment they step onto campus.
 We offer a range of core subjects, such as Math and English, along with many electives.
 Our primary goal, however, is helping students regulate the frustration and impatience they feel when sitting still for too long and studying areas that challenge them.
 From performing coursework outside, allowing for brain breaks, and encouraging movement, we personalize our teaching methods to reach your son because we know there is not just one approach to education.
 We hope to not only teach them English, Math, and organizational skills but also give them a roadmap for future success and a zest for learning.